10 Tips for Riding an Electric Bike in the Rain

 After your rainy ride, be sure to take a few minutes to clean and dry your electric bike.

-An ebike can be a very cost-effective and efficient form of transportation.
+An eBike can be a very cost-effective and efficient form of transportation.
 It works well for recreational riding, basic transportation, or serious commuting.
 But it does need maintenance, and simply taking the time to clean and dry it after a wet ride can significantly increase its longevity.

 10 Tips for Riding an Electric Bike in the Rain | EVELO